How to Get Rid of Poison Ivy in Your Yard

 • Oil may still be trapped underneath your fingernails.
 As you continue to itch areas of your body, the nails will consequently spread the oil.

-Let the pros take over
+Let the pros handle your poison ivy

 Poison ivy is a stubborn weed.
 Controlling it takes patience and persistence, and you risk exposing yourself to the oil along the way.
 Why go through all that trouble when you can hire professional weed control